Masmiseim36/nxpSDK/boards/evkmimxrt1160/display_examples/mipi_dsi_compliant_test/cm4/example_board_readme.md

     - One stop bit
     - No flow control
-3. Build the project, the project uses RK055MHD091 by default, to use other panels, change
+3. Build the project, the project uses RK055MHD091 by default, to use other panels, set the coresponding panel DEMO_PANEL_xxx(without '_SUPPORT') to y in prj.conf under board example folder before project generation.
-    #define DEMO_PANEL 2
-    to other panel in mcux_config.h.
+The supported panels can be found in examples\_boards\<board>\project_segments\display_support\Kconfig.prjseg.
-    Which number represents which panel can be found in display_support.h.
+Or change the macro DEMO_PANEL in mcux_config.h of the project, which number represents which panel can be found in display_support.h
 3. Download the program to the target board.
 4. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.